solana-foundation/developer-content/content/guides/dapps/cash-app.md

 solana-test-validator
 ```

-This runs a local test validator to simulate the solana blockchain environment
+This runs a local test validator to simulate the Solana blockchain environment
 on your own machine.
 Note: You cannot deploy to localnet unless your test
 validator is running.